mozman/dxfwrite/doc/entities/viewport.rst

 VIEWPORT (Entity)
 =================

-A viewport is a windows containing a view to the drawing model.
+A viewport is a window showing a part of the model space.

-You can create a single layout viewport that fits the entire layout or create multiple layout viewports in the layout.
+You can create a single layout viewport that fits the entire layout or create multiple layout viewports in the paper space (layout).

 .. note:: It is important to create layout viewports on their own layer.
 When you are
-    ready to plot, you can turn off the layer and plot the layout without plotting the boundaries of the layout viewports.
+    ready to plot, you can turn off the layer and plot the layout without plotting the boundaries of the layout viewports. `dxfwrite` uses the layer `VIEWPORTS` as default layer for viewports.

 .. method:: DXFEngine.viewport(center_point, width, height, **kwargs)

-    :param center_point: center point of entity in paper space coordinates as (x, y, z) tuple
+    :param center_point: center point of viewport in paper space as (x, y, z) tuple
-    :param float width: width in paper space units
+    :param float width: width of viewport in paper space
-    :param float height: height in paper space units
+    :param float height: height of viewport in paper space
-    :param int status: 0 for viewport off, >0 'stacking' order, 1 is the highest
+    :param int status: 0 for viewport is off, >0 'stacking' order, 1 is highest priority
     :param view_target_point: as (x, y, z) tuple, default value is (0, 0, 0)
     :param view_direction_vector:  as (x, y, z) tuple, default value is (0, 0, 0)
     :param float view_twist_angle: in radians, default value is 0